The Practice of Writing Poetry 4-Week Online Workshop, Starts Monday, October 2nd, 2023

 “Poetry is nearer to vital truth than history,” said Plato.

-This four-week workshop will help you develop a poetry-writing practice that meets your own unique needs.
-We’ll build skills to defeat writer’s block when it strikes while still writing about the topics that are meaningful—and enjoyable—for you.
+We will discuss how writers can develop a poetry-writing practice that meets their unique needs, and we’ll build skills to defeat writer’s block when it strikes while still writing about topics that are meaningful—and enjoyable.

 - Lots of new writing.